 Reporting inappropriate workplace behavior.

-An employee or volunteer should report inappropriate workplace behavior they experience or observe, to their immediate supervisor, another manager, the agency, board, or commission’s human resources section, executive director, chair, or the DAS Chief Human Resources Office, as soon as is practical.
+An employee or volunteer should report inappropriate workplace behavior they experience or observe, to their immediate supervisor, another manager, the agency, board, or commission’s human resources section, executive director, chair, or the DAS Chief Human Resources Office (CHRO), as soon as is practical.

-The report may be made orally or in writing.
+The report may be made verbally or in writing.

-An oral or written complaint should contain the following:
+A verbal or written complaint should contain the following:

 The names of all parties involved, including witnesses.